23 Creative Political Fundraising Ideas that Work | Political Fundraising

 4. Chain Fundraising Letters

-To take writing letters to a new level, try chain fundraising letters.
-In a chain fundraising letter, a supporter is sent a letter in which they are asked to send in a donation (whatever average amount your political campaign is working with) and then forward the letter to 10 friends with a personal note asking their friends to send in the same amount and then forward the letter to their friends as well.
+In a chain fundraising letter, a supporter is sent a letter in which they are asked to send in a donation (whatever the average amount your political campaign is working with) and then forward the letter to 10 friends with a personal note asking their friends to send in the same amount and then forward the letter to their friends as well.

 5. Make Telephone Requests

 Personal solicitation by telephone is one of the old-time favorite fundraising techniques.
-Like the chain fundraising letters and handwritten letters, it can also seem old-fashioned.
-It’s also time-consuming and labor-intensive for staff.
-You’d also want to prepare fundraising scripts before you ask staff and volunteers to start making calls to potential donors.
+Prepare fundraising scripts for staff and volunteers who’ll be calling potential donors.

 Check out our guide to hosting a successful phone-a-thon for a free sample script and tips to train your volunteers.